“Once we began using OrientDB and working with graphs, our algorithms were 2.5 times faster!”

 Graph databases are NoSQL databases which use the graph data model comprised of Vertices and Edges.

+A Vertex is an entity such as a person, place, object, or relevant piece of data and an Edge represents the relationship between two nodes.
 Similar to how we naturally form links between relevant data, graph databases make relationships first class citizens.

 Unlike relational databases, a graph database doesn’t make use of foreign keys and JOIN operations.
 Instead, all relationships are natively stored within vertices (as documents in OrientDB), resulting in deep traversal capabilities, increased flexibility and agility.